Gordon Strachan (rugby union): International career

 While a Jordanhill player, he played five times for Scotland at number 8, his first appearance being in the match against England in March 1971.
 He received his final cap against Presidents XV in 1973.
 He returned to Ayr in the late 1970s, when he captained the team, and after retiring from playing, coached Ayr, taking them from the third division to the first.
 He later worked as a P.E. teacher at Kyle Academy in Ayr.

 Family

-His daughter Shonagh was a member of girl band Lemonescent in the 2000s.
+His youngest daughter Shonagh was a member of girl band Lemonescent in the 2000s.
+Middle daughter Lorna was a successful fashion designer in the US before creating the flower pressing brand Pressed Petals UK in the 2020s.

 Death

 He died on 3 May 2016, aged 68, after suffering from cardiac amyloidosis.